SamG101-Developer/SPP-2/docs/modules-and-imports.md

 ## Module definition
 - The `mod` keyword defined the `.spp` file to be included in the compiler-tree.
 - The name of the module, including its directory structure, must be provided, and will be unique.
-- The module in the `src/com/ex/mods/m1.spp` folder will be tagged as `mod src::com::ex::mods::m1`
+- The module in the `src/com/ex/mods/m1.spp` folder will be tagged as `mod src.com.ex.mods.m1`
 - Directories in the compile-tree must all start with an alphabetic character, and cannot contain spaces.
 - Module names mirroring directory structure ensures uniqueness and no conflict.

 ### Visibility
-- Public modules, ie `@meta::public`, are accessible to any other module in the program.
+- Public modules, ie `@meta.public`, are accessible to any other module in the program.
-- Protected modules, ie `@meta::protected`, are accessible to only the current module -- same as Rust's `@meta::public(path="src")`.
+- Protected modules, ie `@meta.protected`, are accessible to only the current module -- same as Rust's `@meta.public(path="src")`.
-- Private modules, ie `@meta::private`, are included in the compile-tree but aren't accessible to any other module.
+- Private modules, ie `@meta.private`, are included in the compile-tree but aren't accessible to any other module.

 ### IDEs
 - IDEs will fill in the `mod` tag as part of the file template.